mflova/mflova-coding-guidelines/python/general.md

 ## Closures and decorators

 What's its use?
 They are used to create parametrized functions whose parameters go beyond the scope of the function.
 Imagine a function whose behaviours depend on a global variable.
+Another way of seeing them, it is just a function with extended scope.
+For example, a class holds a memory place where it can store extra data.
+Same goes with closures.
+Differences is that classes stores it in `__dict__` while closures in `__closure__`

 Closure is just a function that references a free variable (a.k.a non local variable).
 This free variable has memory outside of the scope.